azgs-geomapmaker/geomapmaker/README.md

 ### DRAW GEOMETRY
 This button should trigger the ability to add, edit, or remove geometries to the map.
 Ideally, this should make `INSERTS` or `UPDATES` to a single [public.features](#publicfeatures-table) table in the underlying database, but it is likely that we will have to have multiple tables for different classes of geometry - e.g., point, line, polygon - because 'feature classess' are generally enforced by ESRI workflows.
 In this latter, more likely case, there would be separate public.points, public.polys, and public.lines tables.

+### ADD, EDIT, DELETE FEATURE SUBCLASS
+This button should trigger the ability to add, edit, or remove a "feature subclasses" to the map.
+A "feature subclass" is a subset of a feature class such as "points".
+For example, some points on the map may represents "wells" others may represent "outcrops", each of the different types of point is a "subclass"

-### ADD, EDIT, DELETE ATTRIBUTE
+### ADD, EDIT, DELETE FIELD
-This button should trigger the ability to add, edit, or remove attributes to the database that might want to be added to geometries.
+This button should trigger the ability to add, edit, or remove attributes to the database that might want to be added to a subclass.
 Examples of frequently used attributes by AZGS are `citation`, `line_type`, `geologic_age`, `stratigraphic_name`.

-The form will need to both display existing attributes and have entry for new attributes.
-Therefore, we should expect support for `SELECT`, `INSERTS` and `UPDATES` to the [public.attributes](#publicattributes-table) table.
+The form will need to both display existing attributes and have entry for new fields.
+Therefore, we should expect support for `SELECT`, `INSERTS` and `UPDATES` to the [public.attributes](#publicfields-table) table.

 ### ADD, EDIT, DELETE VOCABULARY
 This button should initiate a form with a dropdown menu of existing attributes to choose from - i.e., `SELECT DISTINCT attribute_name FROM public.attributes`.
 Once selected it should offer a form/textbox for adding or editing vocabularies to the new attribute - i.e., an `INSERT` into the [public.vocabularies](#publicvocabularies-table) table.